 Under the provisions of the new law, which went into effect July 1, 2012, a person who illegally transports or releases wild hogs (i.e., wild-appearing swine) into the wild without documented approval from the state Department of Agriculture can be charged with a Class A misdemeanor, fined as much as $2,500 and sentenced to up to 11 months and 29 days in jail for each wild-appearing swine illegally translocated.
 To date, at least two cases have been prosecuted under the new law.

-The pigs can wipe out agricultural crops and wildlife habitat with amazing efficiency and are prolific reproducers, with a sow capable of bearing a litter of 12-15 piglets every 115 days.
-They do massive damage to the land through feeding and wallowing; they are also omnivorous, and will eat just about anything they can find.
-Studies have clearly shown that the hogs eat turkey eggs and poults, and even the occasional fawn or other unsuspecting mammal.
-Other ground-nesting birds, amphibians and reptiles can suffer population decreases, and the pigs serve as a reservoir for diseases that can affect both livestock and humans.
+The pigs can wipe out agricultural crops and wildlife habitats with amazing efficiency and are prolific reproducers, with a sow capable of bearing a litter of 12-15 piglets every 115 days.
+They do massive damage to the land through feeding and wallowing; they are also omnivorous and will eat just about anything they can find.
+Studies have clearly shown that the hogs eat turkey eggs and poults, and even the occasional fawn or another unsuspecting mammal.
+Other ground-nesting birds, amphibians, and reptiles can suffer population decreases, and the pigs serve as a reservoir for diseases that can affect both livestock and humans.

-While TWF celebrates the passage of the new law and the ongoing effort to galvanize all of the stakeholders on the issue, the battle against wild hog proliferation is not one we can see winning anytime soon.
+While the Federation celebrates the passage of the new law and the ongoing effort to galvanize all of the stakeholders on the issue, the battle against wild hog proliferation is not one we can see winning anytime soon.
 Nevertheless, we will continue to work relentlessly toward efficient control solutions.